 HIV-positive adults who have never received HIV medicines in the past, or whose healthcare providers have determined that they meet certain requirements can take SYMTUZA®.

 Just diagnosed?
-Getting on treatment as soon as possible is very important for your immediate health.
+Getting on treatment as soon as possible is very important for your health and may reduce the risk of passing HIV to others.
 After you and your healthcare provider decide to start treatment, they may recommend SYMTUZA® because it contains an ingredient called darunavir.
 Darunavir is recommended by the Department of Health and Human Services in cases where treatment is to be initiated before resistance testing results are available.1

 Certain people shouldn't take SYMTUZA®

-There are certain people who shouldn’t take SYMTUZA®, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:
+Certain people shouldn’t take SYMTUZA®, which is why it’s important to talk to your healthcare provider about all of your medical conditions, including if you:

 - Have liver problems, including hepatitis B or hepatitis C